Today I’m asking if there is plastic in your tea?

-Is there anything better than a nice cup of tea?
+First, is there anything better than a nice cup of tea?
 Even the very word itself is soothing and comforting – like a hug when you need one most.
-A steaming hot mug of tea is the first thing I reach for in the morning, and quite often a herbal tea is one of the things I reach for last thing at night.
-I measure my days based on my tea consumption – a good day if I’ve had plenty cups, and a bad day if tea has been in scarce supply.
+A steaming hot mug of tea is the first thing I reach for in the morning.
+And quite often a herbal tea is one of the things I reach for last thing at night.
+I measure my days based on my tea consumption.
+A good day if I’ve had plenty of cups, and a bad day if tea has been in scarce supply.
 In short, there are few things I love more than tea.

-What is your beloved cup of tea is hiding a dark secret?
-Well, I’m afraid to be the harbinger of doom, but much like the animal fat in £5 notes scandal, there is a bad side to your benign cup of tea, and that is plastic.
+But what if your beloved cup of tea is hiding a dark secret?
+Well, I’m afraid to be the harbinger of doom.
+However, much like the animal fat in £5 notes scandal, there is a bad side to your benign cup of tea, and that is plastic.
 Not just the plastic wrapper on the box, or the plastic pouch some teas come in, but plastic actually in the teabag itself.

 Let that sink in a moment – there is plastic in the teabag.

 You might be wondering why there is a need for plastic to be found in teabags?
-Well, plastic (polypropylene to be exact) is apparently added to the paper teabag to help heat seal them during manufacture so they don’t come open in the box, or in your cup.
+Well, plastic (polypropylene to be exact) is apparently added to the paper teabag to help heat seal them during manufacture.
+This is so the teabags don’t come open in the box, or in your cup.
 It also means though that these tea bags aren’t 100% biodegradable.
 This is a problem in that those tea bags you are composting are leaving bits of microplastic in the soil.

-As a lot of the information stems from 2010, I wanted to get an up-to-date overview of the tea industry in 2017.
+As a lot of the information stems from 2010, I wanted to get an up-to-date overview of the tea industry in 2018.
 I donned my investigative cap and emailed a few of the main tea maker.
-I wanted to know if they could confirm whether they still use polypropylene in their teabags and to see which tea bags are plastic free.
+I wanted to know if they could confirm whether they still use polypropylene in their teabags, and to see which tea bags are plastic-free.
 Here’s what they said:

 Teapigs got back to me first (within minutes) to let me know that all of their teabags do not contain polypropylene.
 Instead, their tea bags are made from a by-product of corn starch known as Soilon.
-The box that they are sold in does appear to contain some plastic though, so if that is an issue then this may not be your solution.

 Taylors of Harrogate (who also make Yorkshire Tea and Betty’s Tea) say that “we can confirm that we are working with our supplier of teabag paper to develop a paper that is 100% plant-based, but right now our tea bags do contain polypropylene as part of the fibres“.